FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2026/Chapter 4.rst

    These internal computations will establish the baseline n-value in the FLO-2D model.

 4. Apply the steep slope regression equations 1 through 3 for each assigned cell flow direction.
-   The most conservative n-value whether the original baseline n- value or the adjusted steep slope n-value will be applied in the FLO-2D model.
+   The most conservative n-value whether the original baseline n-value or the adjusted steep slope n-value will be applied in the FLO-2D model.